Food safety for Schools and Kura (Food Act 2014)

 This means registering and getting checked, but doesn’t require a written plan

-If your School only sell pre-packaged shelf-stable food like chocolate bars or dried fruit and nuts
+If your school only sells pre-packaged shelf-stable food like chocolate bars or dried fruit and nuts

 - You don’t need to register or get checked.